 Remote work opportunities have exploded since the pandemic, with more and more companies offering workers the chance to avoid the commute and work from home instead.

 At the same time, opportunists have identified a window for fleecing workers looking for these roles, and the remote work scam is becoming more common than ever.

 However, it shouldn’t put you off your job search, or your desire to work from home.
 With a little vigilance you can easily dodge these scammers, and we’ll give you the tools to do so.

-Eight Ways to Avoid Remote Scams
+Nine Ways to Avoid Remote Scams

 Remote work scams are big business for scammers.
 They prey on vulnerable victims who get suckered in with promises of their dream job and sky high salaries, only to be left jobless and potentially losing huge sums of cash too.
 Follow our advice to dodge the fakers and stay safe.